 I recorded a rough tape of some of my new songs and made copies for the prospective band members.
 I met Billy at a pre-arranged time on a Saturday afternoon at a flat in the Fremantle area he had days earlier moved into with his girlfriend, Claire (they had just arrived in Perth, in fact, seeking a fresh start away from the big bad Eastern States).
 He answered the door with wet hair, shirtless, Claire moistly pouting in the room behind with a fluffy white towel around her.
 Billy sheepishly confessed that I had “sprung” them.

 I liked him immediately.
 He was tattooed – a mark of criminals and sailors in those days and something of a concern for a sheltered lad from suburban Perth – but while I was apprehensive and somewhat in awe of his criminal history, he was friendly and jokey, like a kid in his eagerness to please, and had a rough charm, even a charisma, about him.
-Not that I took all this in immediately – I was too occupied with disguising my perving at his girlfriend while simultaneously maximising clandestine ogling opportunities.
+Not that I took all this in immediately – I was too occupied with pretending indifference to his girlfriend while simultaneously maximising clandestine ogling opportunities.
 Claire was gorgeous, a stunning brunette, very young, maybe 16 or 17.
-I was already glamorising her as some classy gangster moll’s runaway daughter, and the idea that she was amorously engaged moments before I arrived – well, I do confess, dear reader, to impurity of thought as I made polite small talk that warm autumnal avo, and tried not to look too disconcerted at Billy and Claire’s enthusing over Angry Anderson and Rose Tattoo as the pinnacle of rock’s contribution to our national culture (in truth, I think they may have opted for a less verbose declaration).
+I was already glamorising her as some classy gangster moll’s runaway daughter, and the idea that she was amorously engaged moments before I arrived – well, I do confess, dear reader, to impurity of thought as I made polite small talk that warm autumnal avo and tried not to look too disconcerted at Billy and Claire’s enthusing over Angry Anderson and Rose Tattoo as the pinnacle of rock’s contribution to our national culture (in truth, I think they may have opted for a less verbose declaration).

 We had our first rehearsal as a full band the following weekend, and it went exhilaratingly well.
 No one was up themselves, there were no punk-identikit poseurs, Colin was solid on bass and had a nice tone, Max was as great as ever, everyone liked my songs and each other, and musically we were pumping.
 Eureka!
 Out of a surprisingly easy labour, The Orphans were born.

-We worked well together, rehearsing intensely in the weekends, and in a matter of weeks we had a good, reasonably tight set-full of songs.
+We worked well together, rehearsing intensely in the weekends, and in a matter of weeks we had a good, reasonably tight set of songs.
 We included a Ramones cover, Commando, and The Stooges’ Search and Destroy, but the rest of our repertoire were songs of mine: Oh Baby, Love Your Neighbour, I’m Bored, Fire, Face At The Window, Strange Place of Love (referred to as Little Darlin’ at the time) and Heard It On The Radio (all included on The Orphans CD).
 I was excited with the way these songs were shaping up, and so was the rest of the band.
 Oh Baby had been one of my contributions to The Hitler Youth’s repertoire, but the rest of the songs were new – they were Orphans songs!
 There was far more variety about them than had been the case with The Hitler Youth.
 I’m Bored was the only breakneck speeder, Fire was a real blaster of a set-closer, Face At The Window was a hard-rocking dark-toned ditty about an early hours rapist prowler, Heard It On The Radio was based around one of my signature staccato verse riffs and took off with a mule-kicking will of its own in the chorus, Love Your Neighbour was a vulgar (and sadly, fabricated) tale of neighbourly adultery with a primal Bo Diddley beat that Max excelled in, and Strange Place of Love was, gulp, a slower tempo LOVE SONG inspired by a recently terminated liaison.
 Emotionally authentic expression like THAT was a risk, and a development that would have been impossible in my previous bands.

 Unlike with The Geeks and The Hitler Youth, the rehearsals were closed shop most of the time.
 I was driven with a compulsion to get it right this time, to be ready, primed to ignite whenever a gig opportunity arose, and the rest of the band seemed to share in my single-minded resolve.
 Max, I suspect, was fired by a motivation similar to mine; he, too, had tasted the bitter fruit of public ridicule/indifference at The Hitler Youth gig at UWA, and was fired with a healthy aggression that he channelled into his drumming.
 For a guy who had had no idea about punk, he was putting out a pretty venomous beat.